canjs/can-queues/README.md

 	PriorityQueue, // The PriorityQueue type constructor
 	notifyQueue,   // A Queue used to tell objects that
-	               //    derive a value that they should be updated. deriveQueue,   // A PriorityQueue used update values. domUIQueue,    // A Queue used for updating the DOM or other UI after
+	               //    derive a value that they should be updated. deriveQueue,   // A PriorityQueue used to update values. domUIQueue,    // A Queue used for updating the DOM or other UI after
 	               //    state has settled, but before user tasks mutateQueue,   // A Queue used to register tasks that might